 • Regularly review and analyze logs for trends or anomalies.

-Monitoring .LOG files ensures a well-maintained, secure, and reliable system while enabling quick responses to potential issues.
+Monitoring .log files ensures a well-maintained, secure, and reliable system while enabling quick responses to potential issues.
 While this is just an overview, we have a detailed blog that discusses the best practices for log monitoring here.

-While logs are often not considered as important but formatting them and keeping them organized goes a long way.
+Logs are often not considered as important but formatting them and keeping them organized goes a long way.
 We hope this guide was helpful for you to understand everything you need to know about log files and its types.

 Frequently Asked Questions (FAQs) on Log File